 Some grasses such as Carex pendula or Anemanthele lessoniana (syn.
 Stipa arundinacea) seed themselves prolifically to the point of being invasive.
 For less easy to germinate grasses, collect well-developed flower heads just before the seeds are fully ripe, and ripen them in brown paper bags indoors.

 Sow the seeds fresh at a temperature of 10°C (50°F), or store them and sow them in spring.

-There are some super grass or grass-like plants to choose from on the RHS Plant Selector.
-Here are a few top performers;
+There are some super grass or grass-like plants to choose from on the RHS Find a plant.
+Here are a few top performers: